Grant's Canal: 1863 attempt

 Rains hampered the project by exposing poorly buried graves from the Battle of Chickasaw Bayou and turning the soil to a consistency Sherman described as "wet, almost water".
+Union morale was falling, the work was inefficient, and Grant banned gambling and the sale of alcohol.
 Prime determined that the only way to deepen the canal would be to drain it, so he ordered any holes in the levees surrounding the canal plugged with dirt-filled gunny sacks.
 This process was completed by February 9, although it was noted that evidence of current-based erosion was finally sighted shortly before the canal was closed off.
 By February 12, the new entrance, which was constructed by 550 African Americans, had dimensions of 60 ft across and 4 ft deep.
 Water still kept rising through February 16, so one of the levees closing the canal off from the campsites was opened to drain the excess water into an unused area.
 On the 19th, a steam-powered sump pump was completed; the sump itself had been completed ten days earlier.
 That same day, 1,000 African American laborers were sent from Memphis to work on the project.
 In mid-February, the work assignments were rearranged so that each regiment had a 150 yd section.
 The regiments were in turn subdivided so that an individual soldier only worked on the canal for two hours a day; units competed against each other in the construction work.
 Though many soldiers were theoretically available to work on the project, only 3,000 or 4,000 were assigned to it due to lack of tools.
 About 2,000 civilian laborers also worked on the canal during the life of the project.
 Two dredging boats were finally secured on February 16, the first arriving on March 1.